purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/Standard-Deviation-vs-Standard-Error.md

 ## Common Error Bars

-There are 3 common error bars.
-1. standard deviations
--These tell you how the data is distributed around the mean -Big standard deviations tell you that some of the data points were pretty far from the mean -In most cases, this is what you should use in your graphs since it tells us about your data.
-The data points that you collected yourself.
-2. Standard errors
--These tell you how the mean is distributed.
-Not just the data, but the means.(This will become clear when I draw some pictures)
-3. confidence intervals
--These are related to standard errors

 1. **Standard deviations**
    - These tell you how the data is distributed around the mean.
    - Big standard deviations tell you that some of the data points were pretty far from the mean.
    - In most cases, this is what you should use in your graphs since it tells us about your data.
 The data points that you collected yourself.
 2. **Standard errors**
    - These tell you how the mean is distributed.
+Not just the data, but the means.
 3. **Confidence intervals**
    - These are related to standard errors.